*** COVID and Health Guidance: Church School follows AAPS ***

 On the date of the parish-level Oratorical Festival, students in 6th through 12th Grade deliver their speeches to their peers and to a panel of judges.
 This is a wonderful experience and a requirement for formal participation and possible advancement in the Oratorical Festival.

-Also, according to official regulations, Oratorical Festival participants must submit a printed copy of their speech to the Oratorical Festival Chairperson before or during the Orientation Session (typed, double-spaced, on 8-1/2 x 11 paper).
+Oratorical Festival participants must also submit a printed copy of their speech to the Oratorical Festival Chairperson before or during the Orientation Session (typed, double-spaced, and printed on 8-1/2 x 11 paper).

-To ensure uniformity and fairness, all parish-level St. John Chrysostom Oratorical Festivals follow the same regulations (issued by the Greek Orthodox Archdiocese of America):
+All parish-level St. John Chrysostom Oratorical Festivals follow the latest regulations provided by the Greek Orthodox Archdiocese of America:

 The Archdiocese website for the St. John Chrysostom Oratorical Festival is the official source of all information concerning the festival.

-Our Church School guide provides practical tips on speech writing and presentation, as well as guidelines to help students get started with their speech.
+In addition, our Church School website provides practical tips on speech writing and presentation, as well as guidelines to help students get started with their speech.

-Excellent tips on how to write a speech are available online on wikihow.com.
+Excellent tips on how to write a speech are also available online on wikihow.com.

 Volunteer parishioners have made presentations to our Church School students about developing a speech for the Oratorical Festival in which they have emphasize both the written aspects as well as presentation skills.